selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

 {% endhighlight %}

 <h3>The HTML Part</h3>
 <p>To be honest, I've even hesitated to give you the HTML file as it was really empty.
 But it's showing you that here, we almost don't use HTML.
 The component is already in its finished state.
-So, yes, we can change few parameters, like how to center the map, or the size of the zoom, but basically, that's it.</p>
+So, yes, we can change a few parameters, like how to center the map, or the size of the zoom, but basically, that's it.</p>
 {% highlight html %}
 <template>
   <lightning-card title="Best pizzerias around me">